rlaphoenix/nton/README.md

 - 🛡️ Safety-first approach; System/Game Title IDs cannot be used and NRO files are validated
 - 🕹️ Boot right into an Emulated Game with Direct RetroArch Game Forwarding
+- 🎥 Video Capture and Screenshots
-- 🖼️ Supports any Image file of any resolution or format for the NSP Icon
+- 🖼️ Custom Forwarder Icon of any resolution or format
 - 🤖 The Title Name, Publisher, Icon, and more are automatically extracted from the NRO
-- 🎥 Supports Video Capture and Screenshots
 - ⚙ Currently Supports Firmware 12.0.0 and up
 - 🧩 Plug-and-play installation via PIP/PyPI
 - ❤️ Forever FOSS!

 ## Installation

-*Note: Requires [Python] 3.7.0 or newer with PIP installed.*
+> **Note** *Requires [Python] 3.7.0 or newer with PIP installed.*

 ```shell
 $ pip install nton